So in this article. I propose to offer some slightly different information - some of it from the more recent articles in the herbal

 This is the time to arm your immune system with the best foods and drinks you can find.
 Some folks can't eat much

 when they're down with a cold, but if you can, make it count.
-Lots of spinach.
-Some "Green Drinks" or powdered Greens mixes.
+Lots of vegetables.
+Maybe a little extra powdered Greens mixes.

 Fix some nourishing soups, generally with clear broth, and yes, chicken soup does seem to help - perhaps even providing a bit